RadialDevGroup/ombudsman/developer_lead/PULL_REQUEST_TEMPLATE.md

 # Definition of Done (Development)

 - [ ] This PR has appropriate test coverage.
-- [ ] The wiki has been updated to reflect any changes to data structures or specifications.
-- [ ] This has been tested for responsive design (on landscape/portrait, mobile, iPhone X, tablet, desktop, retina, IE11, Edge, Firefox, Chrome).
+- [ ] This PR has been tested for responsive design (on landscape/portrait, mobile, iPhone X, tablet, desktop, retina, IE11, Edge, Firefox, Chrome).
-- [ ] This code has been manually-tested by another developer.
+- [ ] This PR has been manually tested by another developer.
 [Link to QA Guide](#this-should-exist)
+- [ ] This PR has been manually tested against the project for visual consistency.
+- [ ] This PR requires a Selenium test (e.g. browser-specific bugs or complicated UI bugs).
-- [ ] `a` tags do not have hrefs (cordova/any).
+- [ ] `a` tags do not have hrefs (Cordova/any).
+- [ ] New image sizes must be generated (on S3).
+- [ ] Screenshots have been (added to/updated in) the marketing folder (if applicable).
+- [ ] This PR will work in a desirable and clear way when offline.
 - [ ] Environment variables have been updated in the example file (application.yml.example).
 - [ ] Environment variables have been updated on all deployments:
   - [ ] Netlify